lyteword/chspurgeon-tod/volume-3/psalm-58.md

 **Verse 3.**

-1\.The natural effects of original sin are seen in early suffering and death.
+1\.
+The natural effects of original sin are seen in early suffering and death.

-2\.Its moral effects are seen in the early commission of actual sin.
+2\.
+Its moral effects are seen in the early commission of actual sin.

-3\.Early depravity is evinced in the conscious guilt of telling lies. *G. R.*
+3\.
+Early depravity is evinced in the conscious guilt of telling lies. *G. R.*

 **Verse 3.** (*first clause* ).
 The inner pandemonium, or the calendar of the heart's crime.